 Arthritis Patient Advisory Board

-If you have been diagnosed with arthritis and have a strong interest in arthritis research, you may want to consider a volunteer position with the Arthritis Patient Advisory Board.
+If you have been diagnosed with arthritis and have a strong interest in arthritis research, you may want to consider a volunteer position with the Arthritis Patient Advisory Board (APAB).
 APAB members are passionate about making a difference and are:

-- Informed, or be willing to be informed, on a broad range of arthritis issues
+- Informed, or willing to be informed, on a broad range of arthritis issues

 - Devoted to advocating for practical research for arthritis patients in established and innovative ways

-- Able to articulate the needs and concerns of people with arthritis while participating in ARC research projects and advising ARC researchers
+- Able to articulate the needs and concerns of people with arthritis while participating in Arthritis Research Canada research projects and collaborating with our researchers

-- Interested in receiving appropriate training in order to participate in ARC research
+- Interested in receiving appropriate training in order to participate in Arthritis Research Canada research

 - Committed to mentoring, building capacity and empowering people with arthritis to take an active role